METREX Spring Conference

 A detailed report from the Brussels conference is available here in PDF

-Bucharest Autumn Conference, October 2024
+Autumn Conference in Bucharest, October 2024

 The Bucharest autumn conference focused on integrating several key components to support our members in building a robust organisational framework capable of addressing new spatial planning challenges: